-All legal matters incident to the authorization and issuance of the Bonds are subject to the approval of the Attorney General of the Commonwealth of Pennsylvania, The Honorable Gerald J. Pappert, and of Rhoads & Sinon LLP, Harrisburg, Pennsylvania, Bond Counsel.
+All legal matters incident to the authorization and issuance of the Bonds are subject to the approval of the Attorney General of the Commonwealth of Pennsylvania, The Honorable Gerald J. Pappert, and of Schnader Harrison Segal & Lewis, LLP, of Philadelphia and Pittsburgh, Pennsylvania, Bond Counsel.
 A copy of the opinion of Bond Counsel will accompany the Bonds delivered to DTC.
 Copies of the opinion of the Attorney General, together with additional copies of the opinion of Bond Counsel, will be available at the time of delivery of the Bonds.
 Proposed forms of these opinions are included as Appendices F and G.

-Bond Counsel also represents the Commonwealth and certain of its agencies in unrelated matters.
 Hunton & Williams, Richmond, Virginia, serves as a special disclosure counsel to the Commonwealth in connection with its general obligation bonds.